solarus-games/zsdx/readme.txt

 use.
 solarus accepts two forms of quest paths:
 - a directory having a subdirectory named "data" with all data inside,
-- a directory having an archive "data.solarus" with all data inside.
+- a directory having a zip archive "data.solarus" with all data inside.

 Thus, to run zsdx, if the current directory is the one that contains the "data" subdirectory (and this readme), you can type